JosuaKrause/redipy/README.md

   a class in `redipy.memory.rfun`.
 7. Add the approriate class or method in the right `redipy.symbolic.r...py` file.
 If it is a new class / file add an import to `redipy.script`.
-8. Add a new test to verify the new function works inside a script for all backends.
-You can run `make pytest FILE=test/...py` to execute the test and `make coverage-report` to verify that the new code is executed.
+8. Add a new test in `test/test_api.py` to verify the new function works inside a script for all backends.
+You can run `make pytest FILE=test/test_api.py` to execute the test and `make coverage-report` to verify that the new code is executed.
 9. Make sure `make lint-all` passes, as well as, all tests (`make pytest`) run without issue.